 - Maps of New Bedford, 1892, 1896 [2 items]

 - "Check List of an Exhibition of Whaling Prints and Paintings..." at the Old Dartmouth Historical Society, 1957

-Materials in this collection were given to the Old Dartmouth Historical Society by Mrs. Philip Dechert between 1973-1981.
+The bulk of materials in this collection were given to the Old Dartmouth Historical Society by Mrs. Philip Dechert between 1973-1981.
 Some items in Sub-group 1, Series A, Sub-series 2, Folder 36 were donated to the Museum by Robert Ross in 2015 as part of Accession 2015.5.

 Processed by: Barbara E. Austen, ca. 1982

 Funds for processing this collection were provided by the National Endowment for the Humanities.

 Artists--France--Paris--Correspondence, reminiscences, etc.